fchastanet/bash-tools/README.md

         Only .gz or tar.gz file are supported
     <fromDbName>               the name of the source/remote database
     <targetDbName>             the name of the target database, use fromDbName(without extension) if not provided
-    -f|--force                  If target db exists, it will overwrite it -s|--skip-schema            avoid to import the schema
+    -s|--skip-schema            avoid to import the schema
     -o|--collation-name         change the collation name used during database creation (default value: collation name used by remote db)